seanbaxter/circle/new-circle/README.md

 I think this is a definite improvement.
 Do we want to just replace C++'s awful _declarator_ syntax with a `[new_declarator_syntax]`, or is a completely new grammar worth the learning curve it puts on users?
 A big advantage would be to simplify tooling.
 In the long term, this will probably prove to be worth the retraining costs, but it's not necessarily high priority.

 SPECS is twenty-five years out of date.
 It would take more effort to amend and supplement this design to resyntax the current version of the language.
-But resyntaxing the language is not very difficult from a compiler engineering standpoint, and feature pragmas would support this without breaking any dependencies.
+But resyntaxing the language is not very difficult from a compiler engineering standpoint, and feature directives would support this without breaking any dependencies.
 Only new code would be written in the new syntax, and it would continue to operate with existing code in the old syntax.

 ## `[cyclone_pointers]`